matheuscas/SublimeIonic/README.md

 <h2 id="Reference">Reference</h2>

-First, you can easily find out how this plugin works in ST2/ST3 with the following tips:
+You can easily find out how this plugin works in ST2/ST3 with the following tips:
- - In HTML you can type "<" followed by "ion" and all the directives will show up for you;
+ - In HTML you just need to type "<" followed by "ion" and all the directives will show up to you;
- - Still in HTML for CSS Components, just type "ionic-" and the snippets will popup for you;
+ - Still in HTML for CSS Components, just type "ionic-" and the snippets will popup to you;
  - In a JS script, most of snippets are services.
 So just type "$" followed by "ionic" and the services will be there for you;
    - Exception are from Utility snippets, such as "ionic.Platform" ou "ionic.DomUtil".
 You will find this snippets typing "ionic" and following the capital letter case, looking for "ionicPlatform" and "ionicDomUtil" respectively.

-But still the whole reference are put below in case of any doubts.
+Nonetheless, the whole reference are put below in case of any doubts.
 Have fun. :)

 <h2 id="css_components">CSS Components</h2>